Gopinadh-B/Ruby.github.io/README.md

 # 3. Creating Ruby Main File:
 The Main.rb file is the entry point of our RSS Reader Application.
 Usually In computer programming, an entry point is where the first instructions of a program are executed.
 # Final result:
+Keep these three ruby files in a new folder on the  local drive called RssReaderApp.
+Execute these commands in the command prompt.
+1.cd C:\RssReaderApp
+2.C:\RssReaderApp>ruby main.rb
-After executing the Ruby Script the RSS Reader Application will display the latest YAHOO News!.
+After executing these commands the RSS Reader Application will display the latest YAHOO News!